 While there is no cure for Huntington's, there is treatment available to assist with symptoms.
 Physical symptoms can be treated with ongoing physiotherapy and occupational therapy, as well as medication that can help alleviate the jerky movements.
 Cognitive and psychological therapy in combination with medication such as anti- depressants can help with the changes in mood, as well as assist with coming to terms with a diagnosis.
 Additionally, there is carer and government support that can be accessed to provide respite and assistance with day to day tasks.

 How the Florey is making a difference

-The preclinical research lead by Prof. Anthony Hannan, Dr Thibault Renoir and colleagues at the Florey has recently led to a new clinical trial, with national and international collaborators, targeting the early stages of the disease.
+The preclinical research led by Prof. Anthony Hannan, Dr Thibault Renoir and colleagues at the Florey has recently resulted in a new clinical trial, with national and international collaborators, targeting the early stages of the disease.

 Support and information